Colourful Caribbean street with colonial buildings representing lifestyle appeal of CBI Program Fees 2025.

 The updated Caribbean CBI Program Fees 2025 also support regional integration.
 New citizens can live, work, and establish businesses in any member state of the CARICOM Single Market and Economy (CSME), creating a broader Caribbean ecosystem of opportunity.

-A significant advantage is each island’s favorable tax environment no foreign income tax, no wealth tax, no inheritance tax, and no capital gains tax making these programs highly appealing for asset-structuring and global wealth management.
+In addition, each island offers a highly favourable tax environment.
+Notably, there is no foreign income tax, no wealth tax, no inheritance tax, and no capital gains tax.
+As a result, these programmes are particularly attractive for asset structuring and global wealth management.

 Eligibility remains broad, with only a limited number of restricted nationalities.
 Program structures also support family-based applications, covering spouses, dependent children, and in many cases parents or grandparents, depending on the island.